You found our list of fabulous virtual pride month ideas.

 Be aware that these services are likely to be in high demand during Pride Month.
 If booking a live event proves too difficult, then consider watching episodes of Drag Race online together as a backup option.

-Check out more virtual team building ideas.
+Check out more virtual team building ideas for work.

 7. Employee resource groups